dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ### Results
 Here are our validation results for the last epoch of the larger model.
-On the validation dataset, we can see that we obtain a marginal gain of around `0.3` for the accuracy over the previous one.
-Not much of an improvement.
+On the validation dataset, we can see that we obtain a marginal gain of around `0.3` % for the accuracy over our previous simpler model.
+This is only a slight improvement.

 |   Model  | Bidirectional bi-LSTM |
 |:--------:|:------------------:|